martind1079/Planets/README.txt

 ## Future work

 The compostion is mostly done in the SceneDelegate and better use could be made of injection containers to keep this tidy.
 As features grow I would aim to use an injection container strategy and flesh out relevant scopes for object lifetimes.
+The Remote Movie Loader needs some extra work, Ideally I would make an async function for fetching Movies and loop through the URLS capturing results avoid ing the nesting.

 ## Testing